Glossary - Ingredients

 Translucent white, thin konnyaku / yam cake noodles used for the Japanese hot-pot sukiyaki and other simmered dishes

-What is shirataki noodles?
+What are shirataki noodles?

-Shirataki noodles are slender threads of konnyaku / yam cake.
+Shirataki noodles (しらたき in Japanese) are slender threads of konnyaku / yam cake.
 Made by taking the main ingredient of powdered konnyaku, adding a coagulant, then threading the mixture through specialized tubes and boiling until firm.
 As it is primarily made of dried white powdered konnyaku, the noodles are also white in color.

 Generally eaten in dishes such as "oden" (a Japanese hot-pot variety using various ingredients and eaten in winter), sukiyaki, and "nikujaga" (beef and potato stew).
 These are also used as a substitute for pasta or other noodles in the case of calorie restriction for weight loss.
 Shirataki noodles are sometimes bundled together to simmer for easier eating, a method often used for oden.